j-y26/Epigenomic-Pipelines/protein_dna_interaction/README.md

 Furthermore, to be able to plot, a `<sample_matrix>` must have been set up.
 It is up to the user to fill in the metadata of the samples in this `csv` file, based on how the experiment was performed.
-To generate a baseline csv file for all samples, users can make use of the `utils/generate_sample_matrix.py` script, which will create a sample matrix with the required columns.
-In this case, the `plot_frag_size.R` scripts requires that the `sample_matrix` file contains the following columns:
+The `plot_frag_size.R` scripts requires that the `sample_matrix` file contains the following columns:

 - `Label`: the label of the sample, which must match the file name of the fragment size distribution file without the `_fragment_size.txt` suffix.